MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/3-Guided-project/7-Exercise 6.md

 ## Task 1: Create a Teams Bot Using the Teams Toolkit Template

+**Goal**: Initialize a basic Teams bot project using the Teams Toolkit in Visual Studio Code.

 Use the Command Bot template to create a new bot:

 1. Open Visual Studio Code.